colinmsaunders/roshambolo/README.md

-Roshambozo
+Roshambolo
 ==========

-Roshambozo is roshambo (or Rock-Paper-Scissors) with no ties.
+Roshambolo is roshambo (or Rock-Paper-Scissors) with no ties.

 Rock beats scissors, scissors beats paper, paper beats rock.